History of fluid mechanics: Bernoulli's principle

-Jean le Rond d'Alembert
+d'Alembert principle

 The theory of Daniel Bernoulli was opposed also by Jean le Rond d'Alembert.
 When generalizing the theory of pendulums of Jacob Bernoulli he discovered a principle of dynamics so simple and general that it reduced the laws of the motions of bodies to that of their equilibrium.
 He applied this principle to the motion of fluids, and gave a specimen of its application at the end of his Dynamics in 1743.
 It was more fully developed in his Traité des fluides, published in 1744, in which he gave simple and elegant solutions of problems relating to the equilibrium and motion of fluids.
 He made use of the same suppositions as Daniel Bernoulli, though his calculus was established in a very different manner.
 He considered, at every instant, the actual motion of a stratum as composed of a motion which it had in the preceding instant and of a motion which it had lost; and the laws of equilibrium between the motions lost furnished him with equations representing the motion of the fluid.
 It remained a desideratum to express by equations the motion of a particle of the fluid in any assigned direction.
 These equations were found by d'Alembert from two principles – that a rectangular canal, taken in a mass of fluid in equilibrium, is itself in equilibrium, and that a portion of the fluid, in passing from one place to another, preserves the same volume when the fluid is incompressible, or dilates itself according to a given law when the fluid is elastic.
 His ingenious method, published in 1752, in his Essai sur la résistance des fluides, was brought to perfection in his Opuscules mathématiques, and was adopted by Leonhard Euler.

 Ideal fluid equations

+The stress–energy tensor of a perfect fluid contains only the diagonal components.

 The resolution of the questions concerning the motion of fluids was effected by means of Leonhard Euler's equations of fluid dynamics for ideal fluids.
 Differential equations were first applied to the motion of water by d'Alembert, and enabled both him and Euler to represent the theory of fluids in formulae restricted by no particular hypothesis.

+The Euler equations first appeared in published form in Euler's article "Principes généraux du mouvement des fluides", published in Mémoires de l'Académie des Sciences de Berlin in 1757, although Euler had previously presented his work to the Berlin Academy in 1752.
+Prior work included contributions from the Bernoulli family as well as from Jean le Rond d'Alembert.

+The Euler equations were among the first partial differential equations to be written down, after the wave equation.
+In Euler's original work, the system of equations consisted of the momentum and continuity equations, and thus was underdetermined except in the case of an incompressible flow.